Advice

 Once lured into the poker machine environment, gamblers are kept there through Pavlovian conditioning by way of flashing lights, the clinking of coins being returned and digital music played whenever wins or special sequences occur, so that the possibility of a big win is continually reinforced.
 The absence of windows and clocks in most poker machine venues serves to create an escapist environment where time is easily forgotten and responsibilities fade into the background.

-There is very little Smartgambler can offer by way of advice to Pokies players, other than to try to give them up.
-It would be much better for you to switch to virtually any other form of gambling, except perhaps Lotto.
-The Pokies have differing percentage payouts depending on where you play them, but a realistic ball park figure for the average percentage return is around 91%, one of the worst gambling games you can play.
+There is very little Smartgambler can offer by way of advice to pokies players, other than to try to give them up.
+It would be much better for you to switch to virtually any other form of gambling, except perhaps lotto.
+The pokies have differing percentage payouts depending on where you play them, but a realistic ball park figure for the average percentage return is around 91%, one of the worst gambling games you can play.
 The percentage may be slightly higher than this in some cases and slightly lower in others.
-Casinos in general have higher returns than clubs.
-Online poker machine payouts are generally better than those of physical machines.
+Casinos in general have higher returns than clubs and if you play poker machines online the payouts are generally better than those of physical machines, probably due to lower overheads.